tianhaoz95/time_since/NOTE.md

 Your task is to implement a pop up window when user clicks on the "add" button on the manage tab, and the pop up window should let user input the name of the item and add the item to the list once user tap on "add" button and cancel the pop up window when user tap on "cancel" button.

 Your task is add a sign up screen to the app which can be access by tapping on newly added "register" button from the login screen.

+Your task is to add a email and password field to the sign up screen.